 A bathroom is THE ideal space to use wallpaper in your house.
-In a tiny room like the loo you can go very bold with color and pattern in a way you normally wouldn't in your living room.
+In a tiny room like the loo you can go very bold with color and pattern in a way you normally wouldn't in a much larger room.
+In other words, let your imagination wander and have fun!

 We get tons of questions every week about using our luxury peel and stick wallpaper in bathrooms, so we thought it was time to write a comprehensive article explaining all the ins and outs of wallpapering a bathroom.